Music families play music gamesĀ

 About Louis van Coppenhagen

 Louis van Coppenhagen was looking for a way to support his 10 year old daughter in learning the piano.
 Pushing for more practice was already being met with frustration and was not an option.
-Louis identified his daughter was developing a strong ear, she could hear a melody and repeat it on the piano, and Louis wanted to work on her note-reading practice.Ā
+Knowing she was developing a strong ear and could hear and repeat a melody on the piano, Louis wanted to work on her note-reading practice.Ā

-So he looked for solutions and found flash cards, which made it easy to print square cards showing different notes, and Louis played a fun but brief game of 'racing the clock' to see how many notes his daughter could name in 30 seconds.
+So he looked for solutions and found flash cards, which are a useful learning tool, but not a lot of fun for kids unless turned into a game.
+Louis played a fun but brief game of 'racing the clock' to see how many notes his daughter could name in 30 seconds.
 She improved her skills with ever round, in just a few minutes!Ā

-Then Louis' daughter had an inspirational question: "What other games can we play with these?"
+Then Louis' daughter made the connection: "What other games can we play with these?"

 Louis van Coppenhagen was born into a musical family.
 His four older brothers and sisters also learned to play instruments, and his father Lin van Coppenhagen has played in bands his whole life.
 Louis childhood home had a 'music room' full of instruments, drums, PA system and a recording desk setup.Ā Soundproofing was courtesy of carpet hung on the walls and egg cartons glued to the ceiling.
 Jams and band practice sessions were usually at Louis' house.Ā